 - Grades for coursework taken following submission of the CASPA application are not considered in the GPA calculation and therefore not considered in selecting qualified applicants.

-- Direct patient care experience is expected with the average admitted student having more than 1,000 hours.
-Beginning in the April 2018 admissions cycle, applicants will be required to have a minimum of 500 patient care experience hours prior to submission of their CASPA applications.
+- Applicants are required to have a minimum of 500 direct patient care experience hours prior to submission of their CASPA applications.

 - Significant extracurricular, professional, research, or service organization involvement and activity.